 If you look at the raw data of "1.doc" you can see an ever closer correlation:

-IMPORTANT: Before getting into the details of Warren Flood - please be clear on one critical fact: There is still a possibility that someone else could have accessed a computer he owned to create these initial documents on or it could turn out there's some other innocent explanation for his name being attached to the documents. - Even if he is involved, it's an issue for government officials, FBI, etc. to resolve, please do NOT harass Warren Flood because of this report stating that Warren Flood appears to have done something... all we know for certain is that someone used an account with that name.
+IMPORTANT: Before getting into the details of Warren Flood - please be clear on one critical fact: There is a good chance he's innocent. - Even if he is involved, it's an issue for government officials, FBI, etc. to resolve, please do NOT harass Warren Flood because of this report stating that Warren Flood appears to have done something... all we know for certain is that someone used an account with that name.